value-enabled-web/vew-api/README.md

 ### `GET /upcycle?url=<url>`

-Fetches and parses an article into readable VAT format.
+Fetches and parses an article into readable VEW format.

 **Returns**